 Bakersfield welcomes ARRA-funded green courthouse

 The citizens of Bakersfield no longer have to travel far for jury duty.
 The new federal courthouse opened in downtown Bakersfield on July 15, 2012.
-The U.S. General Services Administration’s Pacific Rim Region oversaw the $28.5 million project, which brought a much-needed federal courthouse to California’s southern Central Valley.
+GSA's Pacific Rim Region oversaw the $28.5 million project, which brought a much-needed federal courthouse to California’s southern Central Valley.

 However, the opening of the courthouse is not the only success of this project.